brian6932/remnant-two-overseer/README.md

 # Known issues
 - When viewing a big list of items application is stuttering on refresh.
 This is due to my control of choice (treeview) not having virtualization, so building a visual tree takes a while.
 I learned about this quite late in development, so I decided to stick with it for now.
 I will try to optimize it when I have extra time (this will require a non-trivial rework)
+- Gamepass version is not supported for now.
+It looks like there are some differences in how files are saved between GP and Steam